avaframe/AvaFrame/docs/DFAnumerics.rst

                   = & w_{00}f_{00} + w_{01}f_{01} + w_{10}f_{10} + w_{11}f_{11}
     \end{aligned}

 the :math:`w` are the bilinear weights.
+The example given here is for a unit cell.
+For no unit cells, the :math:`u` and :math:`v` simply have to be normalized by the cell size.

 .. _BilinearInterp: